What Matters Most:

 Eliminate fracking.
 We know that fracking causes health risks to our communities, and damage to our environment.
 We have clean alternatives, and the profit of a few does not justify the suffering of many.

-Diana believes that Medicare For All will eliminate the burdensome costs of not just catastrophic health diagnoses, but general care necessary for good health and wellness.
+Diana believes that a Single-Payer Medicare For All system will eliminate the burdensome costs of not just catastrophic health diagnoses, but general care necessary for good health and wellness.
 A family should not be bankrupted when a loved one gets sick.
 Healthcare isn’t just a right, it’s a necessity.

 Institute a Medicare-for-All system that combines the best of Medicare and Medicaid.
 Medicare currently serves large numbers of people efficiently, while Medicaid works best to provide specialized and long-term care.
 A combination of the two can serve the entire American population.